 The Free Application for Federal Student Aid or FAFSA is the federal financial aid form students complete to apply for all federal student financial aid.

-Federal verification is a process which requires institutions to verify the accuracy of the information provided on a student’s FAFSA in an effort to ensure federal aid is distributed to those who are eligible.
+Federal verification is a process which requires institutions to verify the accuracy of the information provided on a student’s FAFSA in an effort to ensure that federal aid is distributed to those who are eligible.
 If your FAFSA is selected for verification by the U.S. Department of Education, you are required to provide documentation to the school verifying the information you entered on your FAFSA.
-Reasons for being selected for verification include: your FAFSA contains estimated information or inconsistencies, was incomplete, or was selected at random.
+Your FAFSA may be selected for verification because your FAFSA contains estimated information or inconsistencies, was incomplete, or was selected at random.

 How will I know that I have been selected for verification?

 After submitting your FAFSA, you will receive an electronic Student Aid Report, or SAR.
 If you have been selected for federal verification, this will be indicated on your SAR.

 Required documentation varies depending on the reason(s) your application was selected.
 Typically, if your FAFSA is selected for verification, you and your parent(s) must complete the following:

 - From the tax year used when completing your FAFSA:

 - If your parent(s) have filed federal taxes, they need to submit a signed copy of their federal tax return, use the IRS Data Retrieval Tool (DRT) or submit an IRS Tax Return Transcript

 - If you have filed federal taxes, you need to submit a signed copy of your federal tax return, use the IRS Data Retrieval Tool (DRT) or submit an IRS Tax Return Transcript